Compact Online Reference Encyclopedia (CORE)

 Section 1.
 Executive Committee.
 The Commission may establish an executive committee, which shall be empowered to act on behalf of the Commission during the interim between Commission meetings, except for rulemaking or amendment of the Compact.
 The…

-The rules of the Commission can have significant impact on the time between final disposition of a case and when the offender can actually move to another state.
-To the extent that an offender is eligible for transfer under the Compact, a court does not…
+The Commission's rules can significantly affect the time between the final disposition of a case and the supervised individual’s ability to move to another state.
+Even if the supervised individual is eligible for transfer under the Compact, the court…

 I. Authority Article IV, of the model compact language, provides for the appointment of a State Council for the implementation, administration, and advocacy of the Compact.
 This policy ensures compliance with the Statute or Code requirements that each…